unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-10-hands-on-put-a-tts-bridge-through-a-model-free-test-bench.md

 ## Next Work

-The next technical step belongs in product acceptance: repeat bridge and TTS protocol checks against the final artifact, exercise cold start and outage behavior, perform human listening review separately, and test rollback with authorized material kept inside the inference service boundary.
+The next technical step belongs in product acceptance, not this teaching fixture.
+That means repeating the bridge and TTS protocol checks against the final artifact, exercising cold start and outage behavior, performing human listening review separately, and testing rollback with authorized material kept inside the inference service boundary.

 The proposed restart policy from Part 9 is not part of this lab.
 It needs its own implementation, desired-state contract, bounded retry tests, explicit-stop test, discovery gating, restart counters, and exhausted-budget evidence before a future Hands-On exercise can present it as runnable behavior.